santoshlite/Wizardry/README.md

 Run ```wizardry optimize``` in your project directory

+It will push the modifications to the cloud and offer different options in order to optimize your strategy.

+Based on QuantConnect's ```lean cloud optimize``` command, check what it can do [here](https://www.quantconnect.com/docs/v2/lean-cli/tutorials/optimization/cloud-optimizations)

 ### wizardry live

 Run ```wizardry live``` in your project directory

+It will push the modifications to the cloud and deploy your strategy live.

+Based on QuantConnect's ```lean cloud live``` command, check what it can do [here](https://www.quantconnect.com/docs/v2/lean-cli/tutorials/live-trading/cloud-live-trading)

 ## Issues and Feature Requests ##